Packard: Studebaker-Packard Corporation

 The new model Nance hoped for was delayed until 1955, partially because of Packard's merger with Studebaker.
 Packard stylist Dick Teague was called upon by Nance to design the 1955 line, and to Teague's credit, the 1955 Packard was well received.
 Not only was the body completely updated and modernized, but the suspension was new, with torsion bars front and rear, along with an electric control that kept the car level regardless of load or road conditions.
 Along with the new design was Packard's new overhead-valve V8, displacing 352 cid, replacing the straight-eight that had been used for decades.
 Packard offered a variety of power, comfort, and convenience features, such as power steering and brakes as well as electric window lifts.
 Air conditioning was available on all car makes by the mid-1950s, but it was installed on only a handful of cars in 1955 and 1956 despite Packard's status as a luxury car.
 Model year sales only climbed back to 55,000 units in 1955, including Clipper, in what was a strong year across the industry.

 As the 1955 models went into production, an old problem flared up.
 Back in 1941, Packard had outsourced its bodies to Briggs Manufacturing Company.
 Briggs founder Walter Briggs had died in early 1952 and his family decided to sell the company to pay estate taxes.
 Chrysler promptly purchased Briggs and notified Packard that they would cease supplying bodies after Packard's contract with Briggs expired at the end of 1953.
 Packard was forced to move body production to an undersized plant on Connor Avenue in Detroit.
 The facility proved too small and caused endless tie-ups and quality problems.
 Bad quality control hurt the company's image and caused sales to plummet for 1956, though the problems had largely been resolved by that point.
-Additionally, a "brain drain" of talent away from Packard was underway, most notably John Z. DeLorean.
+Additionally, a "brain drain" of talent away from Packard was underway, including John Z. DeLorean.